Crown Flatt: New stadium

-Dewsbury played their first home game at the newly built Crown Flatt stadium (often erroneously termed 'New Crown Flatt') on 6 September 1994 in front of a full house against Barrow, a match they won 76-8.
+Dewsbury played their first home game at the newly built Crown Flatt stadium (often erroneously termed 'New Crown Flatt') on 6 September 1994 in front of a full house against Barrow, a match they won 76–8.

 The Rams suffix was adopted by the club in 1996 as part of rugby league's transition from a winter to a summer schedule.
 Crown Flatt stadium was renamed Ram Stadium in 1998.
 In 2005, the stadium was renamed Tetley's Stadium for commercial sponsorship purposes.

 The car parks to the south of the stadium hold one of the biggest car boot sales in the region, raising much needed revenue for the Community Trust run by the club.

-In 2020 Bradford Bulls moved to the stadium to ground-share as Dewsbury’s tenant, on an initial two year deal.
+In 2020 Bradford Bulls moved to the stadium to ground-share as Dewsbury's tenant, on an initial two-year deal.

+In June 2025, Super League was played at Crown Flatt for the first time when Huddersfield Giants hosted Wigan Warriors due to the unavailability of the Giants' home pitch at Accu Stadium, the game was a classic with the Giants leading until the last play of the game where Wigan snatched a dramatic 22–18 win, the attendance of 4,182 broke the previous ground record attendance which stood at 4,068 for a Dewsbury game v Bradford Bulls in 2015.
+The Giants will once again use Crown Flatt as a temporary home in June 2026 when they host Toulouse Olympique, again, in the Super League.

+Huddersfield Giants will move into the stadium permanently from the 2027 season, buying the ground and redeveloping it into an 8,000 capacity stadium.